gm6169/Vat/README.md

 * Reply-3:I don't think it's necessary!
 Because the [bedrock edition](https://www.minecraft.net/zh-hans/store/minecraft-java-bedrock-edition-pc) runs very smoothly, low-profile equipment can also run smoothly, plus the mod can also be very smooth!
 * Ask-4:Is this modpack open source?
 * Reply-4:Yes, it's open source.
 You can download its source code on the [Releases page](https://github.com/gm6169/gm6169_s_Survival_Modpack/releases).
+* Ask-5:What should I do if I want **to recommend this modpack to others**?
+* Reply-5:We encourage you to recommend to others so that more people can play!
+But please note:warning:: ***when you recommend to others, please do not upload to the network disk, please give him the official link.
+If you violate this rule, you will not be able to share with others at will!***
 # Develop
 I am developing gm6169's Survival Modpack, welcome everyone to help me develop together, can contact my email: hushengming2011@outlook.com\
 Or hushengming2011@gmail.com